silvicazu/terraform-beginner-bootcamp-2023/README.md

 We can filter specific env vars using grep eg. `env | grep AWS``

 Seting and Unseting Env Vars
-In the terminal we can set using export HELLO= 'world' In the terminal we unset using unset HELLO We can set an env var temporarily when just runnung a command
+In the terminal we can set using export HELLO = 'world' In the terminal we unset using unset HELLO We can set an env var temporarily when just runnung a command

 HELLO='world' ./bin/print_message
 Within a bash script we can set env without writing export eg.